Software Tools / Diagnostics

 To test the RAM in a PC...

 Download MemTst86 from the link below.
 After the file has been downloaded, unzip it, and then create a bootable CD/DVD or USB drive.
 Afterwards, boot the PC from the device containing MemTst86, and the RAM tests will automatically begin.
-Testing each 4 GB of RAM takes approximately 90 minutes for four passed to complete.
-As a general rule, memory tests should be allowed to run at least four passes.
+As a general rule, memory tests should be allowed to run at least 4 passes.
+Testing 4 GB of RAM takes approximately 90 minutes for 4 passes to complete.

 Bootable CD Link > MemTst86 ISO